-The accompanying statements of activities and functional expenses are presented with summarized comparative information.
-Such prior year information is not presented by net asset class in the statement of activities or by functional category in the schedule of functional expenses.
-Accordingly, such information should be read in conjunction with the School's 2013 financial statements from which the summarized information was derived.
+The accompanying statements of activities and schedule of functional expenses are presented with summarized comparative information.
+Such prior year information is not presented by net asset class in the statements of activities or by functional category in the schedule of functional expenses.
+Accordingly, such information should be read in conjunction with the School's 2014 financial statements from which the summarized information was derived.